hackerschoice/hackerschoice.github.io/segfault/youcheapfuck/index.md

 ---
 layout: default
-title: segfault - Disclaimer
+title: Segfault / Disclaimer
+description: Segfault usage disclaimer.
 ---

 <div style="text-align:center"><h1>This is a FREE service</h1></div>

 We run this service free of charge - it's how we like it to be.
 You have been using our service for a while now.
 We are no company.
 We do this in our own spare time.

 If you like this service then please show your gratitude by joining our [Telegram channel](https://t.me/thcorg) and participate in our discussions.
 Share your ideas, your comments and your concerns.
 Tinker with us.